4 Statistical methods for replication assessment

 Disclaimer: The actual implementation of Verhagen & Wagenmakers (2014) is different (they use the \(t\) statistics).
 We implemented a similar model using a Bayesian linear model with rstanarm.

-Let’s assume that the original study (\(n = 30\)) estimate a \(y_{orig} = 0.4\) and a standard error of \(\sigma^2/n\).
+Let’s assume that the original study (\(n = 30\)) estimates a \(\theta_{0} = 0.4\) and a standard error \(\sigma^2/n\).

 # original study